We want to add another interface to our site. What are some best practices for setting up our additional interface?

 Multiple interfaces allow you to provide a separate end-user site and differing information to a variety of audiences while maintaining one knowledge base and one database.

 Note: Additional interfaces are a chargable item.
 For more information on pricing and options, please contact your sales account manager.

-Use the best practices below in conjunction with your Oracle Service Cloud Project Plan.
+Use the best practices below in conjunction with your Oracle B2C Service Project Plan.

-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.

 For an overview of which Service features are shared across interfaces, refer to Answer ID 2001: Shared Service Feature for Multiple Interfaces.